stan-dev/shinystan/README.md

 ShinyStan provides immediate, informative, customizable visual and numerical summaries of model parameters and convergence diagnostics for MCMC simulations.
-The ShinyStan graphical user interface is available via the **shinystan** R package.
+The ShinyStan interface is coded primarily in R using the [Shiny](http://shiny.rstudio.com) web application framework and is available via the **shinystan** R package.

 ### Installing the shinystan R package
 * Install from CRAN: